ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * The JWS Protected Header MUST include the following fields:
   * "alg"
   * "jwk" (only for requests to new-reg and revoke-cert resources)
-  * "kid" (for all requests except for new-reg and revoke-cert requests).
+  * "kid" (for all other requests).
   * "nonce" (defined below)
   * "url" (defined below)

-For new-reg requests, there MUST be a
+The "jwk" and "kid" fields are mutually exclusive.
+Servers MUST reject requests that contain both.

-"jwk" field containing the key being registered, and there MUST NOT be a "kid" field.
+For new-reg requests, and for revoke-cert requests authenticated by certificate key, there MUST be a "jwk" field.

-For all other requests, there MUST be a "kid" field containing the account URI received by POSTing to the new-reg resource.
+For all other requests, there MUST be a "kid" field.
+This field must contain the account URI received by POSTing to the new-reg resource.

 Note that authentication via signed POST implies that GET requests are not authenticated.
 Servers MUST NOT respond to GET requests for